 PROTECTAPET, are the only Pet Healthcare Company that can offer you this unique pet travel cover.
 This plan has been designed by the Protectapet team to provide pet lovers and owners with the facility to protect their valuable pets whilst on holiday, in transit, in quarantine or whilst travelling by land, sea or air.
 It is the only one of it's kind in the world!
 (That we know of).

-When our pets are taken away from us and put into the care of transport companies or individuals we do not know or have never used before, we place our trust in those companies, in that they will keep our pets safe but we still worry about them.
-When moving country or emigrating to another country, our pets can be out of contact for many days and if anything were to happen, whether your pet became ill or had an injury or accident, we would all want immediate action taken to alleviate the problem without worrying about the costs involved.
+When our pets are taken away from us and put into the care of transport companies or individuals we do not know or have never used before, we place our trust in those companies.
+We hope that they will keep our pets safe but we still worry about them.
+When moving country or emigrating to another country, our pets can be out of contact for many days.
+If anything were to happen, whether your pet became ill or had an injury or accident, we would all want immediate action taken to alleviate the problem without worrying about the costs involved.

-Cover your pets anywhere in Europe.
-Only pay for what you need when you take your pets on Holiday.
+Cover your pets anywhere in Europe and only pay for what you need when you take your pets on holiday.

-We at Protectapet offer 30, 60 or 90 or 180 day pet travel packages that can be used at anytime over a 12 month period.
+We at Protectapet offer 30, 60, 90 or 180 day pet travel packages that can be used at anytime over a 12 month period.

 We may just get in the car and travel to our destination over a period of a few days, weeks or months.
 With a Protectapet Travel Cover plan you will not need to worry about accidents, illnesses and emergencies during your holiday or during the journey there and back.
 You may be a foot passenger on a ferry crossing or flying with your pet.
 Don´t worry any more as we will protect your pet wherever you are.

 As travel plans are unique to each individual case, each quotation will be based on the information you submit relating to your pets journey, holiday or transportation method.
 In the event of a claim, you will need to produce a certificate that is dated no more than 30 days prior to your date of travel, certifying that your pet is in good health and is fit to travel.